maxbucknell/eisenhardt/README.md

 #### Debugging Console Commands

-To debug a console command, you must pass the `-x` flag to `rd run`.
+To debug a console command, you must pass the `-x` flag to `eisenhardt run`.
 This will run a container with Xdebug, and set the relevent environment variable to trigger XDebug with an IDE key of `"docker"`.